Slyke/z80-emulator/README.md

     HWOUT: Hardware Input
       Write data to the hardware.
 It can be accessed with cpu.hwIntPorts[0 - 255]

+    NEXTOP: Next OP Register
+      The next operation will be performed on either the IX or IY special register, instead of on the HL register.

     RST [number]: Reset/Move
       This looks like it resets the machine, or is used to jump to specific points in memory.